 About the author

 Marion Halliday is an Australian author, blogger and traveller.
 As Red Nomad OZ, she writes about exploring Australia’s natural attractions, spectacular scenery and holiday destinations off the tourist trail all over the country.
 Discover the best of Australia with Red Nomad OZ on her blog Reds Australia.
-She’s also on Facebook, Pinterest, and Google+.
+She’s also on Facebook, Pinterest.